MicrosoftDocs/bot-docs/articles/bot-design-best-practices.md

 Brief but meaningful responses with a bias towards text-based answers that are glanceable, card, image or button answers that are crisp, clear, actionable.
 Human-like typing speed.

 ### Utilize the interaction patterns of the messaging canvas and the mobile OS
 Use themes, UI, and an IA familiar to users.
-Users should know what to expect when they engage with bot’s responses (e.g., tap on a photo.)
+Users should know what to expect when they engage with bot responses (e.g., tap on a photo.)

 ### Have a clear POV on what scenarios the bot will handle brilliantly
 Know the user problem, the value proposition of your bot, and how your bot is better than other currently available solutions.